DotLYHiyou/DotlyHiyou/README.md

   I like coding and playing Roblox asyms.
 I also like to learn about new stuff and toy around with things.
 I only really work on unblocked games stuff In terms of actual projects, but I'm learning to become a fullstack javascript developer.

 Quick note about me: I tend to change my pfp several times a month to a new Roblox Forsaken related image.
-This is cuz I have a crippling addiction with Roblox Forsaken and Roblox Asymmetrical Horror games.
+This is because I really like Roblox Forsaken and Roblox Asymmetrical Horror games.
 I'm constantly trying to find a PFP to stick to.
 </p>
 <h1>Projects I'm Working on / I've contributed to:</h1>
 <p><em>All of these are available to look at in my pins unless I say otherwise</em></p>